2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.enable.md

 1. the Edit.Enable won't output anything in the position it's added, because it controls the main wrapper
 1. you must also create a link or toolbar in your code for the public users, as they won't have a button to press otherwise

-## The parameters

-1. `api` bool, optional
-    ensures javascripts are loaded enabling commands to run
-1. `forms` bool, optional
-    ensures javascripts are loaded enabling forms to open
-1. `context` bool, optional
-    ensures that the [context information](xref:Concepts.EditContext) is provided in the DOM
-1. `styles` bool, optional
-    ensures styles to be loaded, which would be necessary for the standard toolbars to look right
-1. `autoToolbar` bool, optional disables the automatic generation of a toolbar (this is important, as there usually won't be a toolbar in public pages, which would then trigger the fallback-toolbar to be generated)

 ## Read also